• Nomikos, William G. 2025. Local Peace, International Builders: How the UN Builds Peace from the Bottom Up. Cambridge University Press.

 Abstract: Recent efforts to improve attitudes toward outgroups and reduce support for extremists in violent settings report mixed results.
 Donors and aid organizations have spent millions of dollars to amplify the voices of moderate religious figures to counter violent extremism in West Africa, the Middle East, and South Asia.
 Despite this investment, we know little about whether such messaging persuades the primary recruits of violent extremist organizations: at-risk youth in fragile settings.
 In this paper, we consider whether pro-peace religious messaging can promote social cohesion among school-age respondents in Burkina Faso.
 Using a survey experiment, we find little evidence that such messages affect reported attitudes or behaviors towards religious extremism and find instead that it can have the unintended effect of increasing intolerance towards ethnic others.
 Our findings carry lessons about the inadvertent priming of ethnic identities that can result in a backlash effect among certain societal segments.

-With Danielle N. Villa.
-"Unintended Consequences: Reconsidering the Effects of UN Peacekeeping on State-sponsored Violence".
+• Nomikos, William G. and Danielle N. Villa.
+2022.
+"Unintended Consequences: Reconsidering the Effects of UN Peacekeeping on State-sponsored Violence."
 International Peacekeeping 29 (4): pp. 551-623.
-Part of Forum on the United Nations at 75, 2022.
+Part of Forum on the United Nations at 75.

 UN council